flormorrone/flormorrone/README.md

 👋🏼 I'm Flor, a frontend developer currently developing Angular projects.

+🎓 I have an associate degree in software development 2019-2021.

 👷🏽‍♀️ I've been working in IT since early 2021 and I love it!

 🚀 I'm also studying node JS to take my projects to the next level.

-🎓 Associate degree in software development 2019-2021.